slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *'No one is smarter than a small group.'*

 <!--
+- leadership i sthe ability to locate yourself. sleep walking through life. self awareness is the ability to pause mind

 > *'Praise by name, criticize by category.' -- Warren Buffet*